krishnamurali892/Album/README.md

    Manual DI.

 **Kotlin coroutines**
-- Making asynchronous calls with Kotlin Coroutines
+- For making asynchronous calls AsyncTask's are no more suported and they can be replaced with kotlin coroutines, which are more power full and add's very less code as compared to all traditional approaches like asynctask, RXJava etc.

 **Retrofit**
 - REST-Client based webservices implementation with Retrofit library.